circuitdojo/docs/src/nrf9160-compiling-app.md

            ---------------------------------------------------------
    ```

    The default nRF9160 Feather bootloader uses the default MCUBoot key.
 If you're working on a secure application, be sure to change this key.
-More information about this topic is [here.](#)